Find Your Perfect School

 Schedule a break for yourself.
 Of course, at this point, your schedule is already jam-packed, that’s why you’re stressed, right?
 However, find time to give yourself some “me” time and just take a break from all your tasks and responsibilities.

-During your grad school, you practically have everything on your plate—classes, papers, classes, practicums, and the likes.
+During your grad school, you practically have everything on your plate—classes, papers, classes, practicums, and the like.
 In the end, taking a ‘quick break’ like watching your favorite TV series or browsing the web, can shake off all the pressure that goes with your grad school.

 But these ‘breaks’ don’t give you that real feeling of having breaks that can give your body and mind a rest, do they?
 A scheduled break is your ultimate solution.